mhmd-azeez/website/input/posts/asp-net-core-api-checklist.md

  - aspnet
 ---

+> **Note:** If you have any other points in mind, you can send me [a PR here](https://github.com/mhmd-azeez/website/blob/master/input/posts/asp-net-core-api-checklist.md).

 Building modern APIs require a lot of things to make them reliable, observable, and scalable.
 In no particular order, here are some of them that help you build better APIs:

 ## 1. Healthchecks